is often said that is does not really matter how good a teacher

 now and then I climb to the highest notes on my bass when Im

 Jazz is the best teacher.
 Playing jazz helps you to develop great

 chops.
 Youll develop a deep understanding of harmonies and

 melody as well.
 Its not better than other music styles like

 pop, rock, house, R&N, fusion, etc., but the technical, harmonic

 and melodic demands of jazz are so huge that youll become

-a good musician automatically if you study this style of music.
+a good musician automatically if you study this style.

 There is a danger though.
 Once youve really tasted jazz youre